weakly-informative/NPVI/README.md

 Some eight years latter, automatic differentiation toolboxes (PyTorch and Tensorflow) are everywhere.
 With these tools, we could do the same with much more ease simply using the reparameterization trick and a few samples from the variational distribution.

-Here, you will find a modern implementation of non-parametric variational inference (NPVI) using PyTorch.
+Here, you can find a modern implementation of NPVI using PyTorch.

 As an illutration, I've implemented it for inference on a non-conjugate hierarchical logistic regression model.